 Living Allowance: $580/week

 Stewards Individual Placements (SIP) provides individuals with service and career opportunities to strengthen communities and preserve our natural resources.
 Participants work with federal agencies, tribal governments, and nonprofits building institutional capacity, developing community relationships, and supporting ecosystem health.
-SIP, in partnership with the National Park Service’s Rivers, Trails and Conservation Assistance Program, is seeking a Landscape Architect Fellow who will be placed at the Midwest Region – IR 345, National Park Service Regional Office in Omaha, NE.
+SIP, in partnership with the Rivers, Trails and Conservation Assistance (RTCA) Program, is seeking a Community Assistance Fellow to focus on projects in Oregon and SW Washington.

 *Please note that COVID-19 will impact the location of this position.
-If offered, the selected Fellow will likely be required to work from a location outside of the Omaha, NE office for a period of time until the office is open.
+If offered, the selected Fellow will likely be required to work from a location outside of the Portland, OR office for a period of time until the office is open.
 Because of the nature of the pandemic, we cannot predict when or if this may happen during the fellowship.

 Position Responsibilities will include: